GanWenHaoIsaac/Fake-News-CM3070-Final-Project-Isaac/README.md

 - open 'http://127.0.0.1:5000' on your browser

 > Frontend:
-1. open a new terminal
+1. open a new terminal after running app.py
 - npm run dev
 - open 'http://localhost:5173/' on your browser